 If you watch the TV cooking personalities on air or online, it seems like food preparation is nothing but fun and games, from The Naked Chef to Chopped to Avec Eric.
 Since cooking is such a good time, you definitely need today's flouncy little apron to put you in the mood.
 There are three tiers of ruffles in a shorter, sassier style plus an extra flounce across the bodice.
 An easy-to-assemble pattern is offered below as a free download.

 Like whipped cream on a plain piece of pie or a marshmallow dropped in a mug of hot cocoa, decorative stitches can turn an ordinary project into something special.
 We started with a basic bib and skirt design in two natural colors of cotton duck, then added multiple lines of 9mm decorative stitching.
 The result: our charmingly rustic Scandinavian apron.
-It's perfect as a gift for your favorite holiday baker or wear it yourself while whipping up a little appelkaka (Swedish apple cake) or chockladbullar (Swedish cocoa balls).
+It's perfect to wear while you're whipping up a little appelkaka (Swedish apple cake) or chockladbullar (Swedish cocoa balls).

 When a full-coverage apron can feel like too much, our lightweight half apron is perfect for casual cooking and serving.
 This little beauty is a fast, fun, beginner-friendly project that takes just a couple yards of fabric.
 Make one for yourself; make one for a friend... make enough for everyone!
 The design uses a combination of three coordinating fabrics; be creative with your color and design.
 The waistband and ties are surprisingly easy to make, but give the apron a pro finish.
 And the three jumbo pockets can hold utensils, recipe cards, or just your hands as you spin around the kitchen, lovin' your brand new apron.